David McNutt

 David McNutt, Ph.D.

-Dr. David McNutt is Associate Lecturer of Core Studies.
-He has been teaching at Wheaton College since 2009, and he has taught courses in systematic theology, historical theology, practical theology, theology and the arts, and philosophical aesthetics.
+Dr. David McNutt is Senior Lecturer of Core Studies.
+He has been teaching at Wheaton College since 2009, and he has taught courses in systematic theology, historical theology, practical theology, theology and the arts, theology and film, and philosophical aesthetics.
+He also regularly teaches a First-Year Seminar course on the question, "What is Love?"
 Dr. McNutt received a Ph.D. in Divinity from the University of Cambridge (2013), an M.Litt. in Theology from the University of St. Andrews (2005; in conjunction with its Institute for Theology, Imagination, and the Arts), an M.Div. from Princeton Theological Seminary (2001), and a B.A. in Religion from Pepperdine University (1997).

 His research and writing focuses on the relationship between theology and the arts, the theology of the Reformed tradition, and philosophical aesthetics.
-He is currently working on several writing projects, including a book on Karl Barth's doctrine of creation and the arts as well as an introduction to aesthetics.
+He is currently working on several writing projects, including a book on Karl Barth's doctrine of creation and the arts.

 Dr. McNutt is also senior acquisitions editor at Zondervan Academic, an imprint of HarperCollins Christian Publishing, where he acquires and edits books in theology, philosophy, and related fields and oversees several series, including the New Studies in Dogmatics series, the Los Angeles Theology Conference series, and the Scottish Dogmatics Conference series.
 He is an ordained teaching elder (the office formerly known as Minister of Word and Sacrament) in the Presbyterian Church (USA).
 He and his wife, Dr. Jennifer McNutt, serve the church and the academy through McNuttshell Ministries, their teaching, preaching, and writing ministry.